-Melbourne Florida is a small city of about 80,000 people in southern Brevard County on Florida's Space Coast about one hour east of Orlando.
+Melbourne is a city of about 84,678 people in southern Brevard County on Florida's Space Coast about one hour east of Orlando.

-The city gets its name from Melbourne, Australia.
+The City of Melbourne gets its name from Melbourne, Australia.
 The area began to be called Melbourne eight years before the town was officially established.

 A name was needed because a post office was being established to serve families in the area.

 was an Englishman who spent much of his life in Melbourne, Australia,